bbartling/OptimalStartStopHvac/README.md

 ## aso-pseudo-code
 This repository explores versatile algorithms for Automated Supervisory Optimization (ASO), designed for implementation through IoT to enhance HVAC system performance in smart building environments.
+Each pseudo code folder has simulation to run in Python, JavaScript, and Java versions of the algorithm.

 - [x] **[Optimal Start/Stop](https://github.com/bbartling/aso-pseudo-code/tree/develop/OptimalStartStop)**
    - Based on PNNL research.